-Ciprofloxacin is used to treat and prevent bacterial infections.
+Ciprofloxacin is an antibiotic used to treat and prevent bacterial infections.

 Take the missed dose as soon as possible and continue as directed.

 Some medicines available without a prescription may react with ciprofloxacin including:

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

 Sharp, sudden pain in your tummy, chest or back

 Numbness or tingling of the fingers or toes